alandefreitas/futures/docs/futures/future_types.md

     This documentation includes historical notes about many models proposed for asynchronicity in C++.
-    Given the pros and cons of each model described in this review, this library models future types as a simple [is_future] concept/trait, which supports all the features we have discussed in this overview, such as executors, continuations, and deferred work.
+    Given the pros and cons of each model described in this review, this library models future types as a simple [future_like] concept/trait, which supports all the features we have discussed in this overview, such as executors, continuations, and deferred work.
 We implement optimizations possible to each future types while sticking to existing practice.